CamyKam/SQL-Project-Examining-Sales-Order-Data/README.md

-# Using SQL to Pull Sales Data
+# Using SQL to Pull & Examine Sales Data
 With the use of MySQL Workbench, I looked at data from this Kaggle data set https://www.kaggle.com/datasets/poojacareer/sales-data-analysis-using-mysql-excel-and-power-bi?select=superstore_final_dataset.csv and utilized different SQL queries to answer some sales data questions on the furniture, technology, and office equipment this company is selling.